Naradan: Release

 The film was originally scheduled to be released in April 2021, but was postponed due to the second wave of COVID-19 pandemic in India.
 The film was later scheduled to release on 27 January 2022, but then postponed due to spreading of Omicron.

 The film was then released on 3 March 2022 along with Mammootty starrer Bheeshma Parvam.

 Reception

 Naaradan received generally positive reviews from critics and audience.
-Bollywood Life gave 4.5/5 and wrote "Tovino Thomas and Anna Ben deliver the most stinging MASTERPIECE on TRP-hungry journalism".
-Times of India gave 3.5/5 and wrote "A closer look at TRP chasing newsrooms".
-Firstpost gave 3.5/5 and wrote "Tovino Thomas, Anna Ben land a slap on the face of India’s fake-news-peddling media".
+The Times of India gave 3.5/5 and wrote "A closer look at TRP chasing newsrooms".
+Firstpost gave 3.5/5 and wrote "Tovino Thomas, Anna Ben land a slap on the face of India's fake-news-peddling media".
 The News Minute gave 3.5/5 and wrote "Tovino-Aashiq Abu film shows reality of new age journalism".
 Indian Express gave 3.5/5 and wrote "Tovino-Aashiq Abu film shows reality of new age journalism".
 Pinkvilla gave 3/5 and wrote "Tovino Thomas shines on screen as a news reporter in this thrilling story".
 Ottplay gave 3/5 and wrote "Tovino Thomas' anti-hero act makes Aashiq Abu's slow-burning thriller gripping".
-Behindwoods gave 2.75 and wrote "Naaradan keeps you hooked with a tight screenplay on modern-day journalism".